-Business entities in Senegal
+Business entities in Senegal in 2021

 Healy Consultants Group will assist our Clients set up the optimal corporate structure in Senegal for their business goals.
 The most common entity is a Senegal limited liability company (SARL).
 Foreign entrepreneurs may also opt to set up a public limited company, branch office or representative office.